soodaayush/bvhs-tech-club-website/README.md

 ## Inspiration

-Since I host Bay View High School's Tech Club, I thought it would be best to make a central website containing all of the information about it.
+Since I lead Bay View High School's Tech Club, I thought it would be best to make a central website containing all of the information about it.

 ## Challenges